-Having kicked off a shift in attitude, since our launch at London Fashion Week in Sept 2009 of the SIZE ME UP campaign – where we paired eight emerging designers with 8 diverse models – most notably creating the ‘plus size,’ model Harley Morley and Mark Fast partnership – All Walks Beyond the Catwalk has continued to grow challenging fashion industry dependence on unachievable and unhealthy body ideals via lobbying, press campaigns and empowering undergraduates to change practice within their chosen field.
-You can see all our activities listed on Timeline.
+Having kicked off a shift in attitude, since our launch at London Fashion Week in Sept 2009 of the SIZE ME UP campaign, All Walks Beyond the Catwalk has continued to grow challenging fashion industry dependence on unachievable and unhealthy body ideals.We do this through three main channels…

 All Walks Beyond the Catwalk is a voluntary organisation that recognises the power the fashion industry has to communicate positive messages to women and men about their bodies and acts.
 Small steps, big ideas.
 We are delighted to see that our position is influencing brands as diverse as Lanvin and M&S